Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 # 8086 Hardware Latency Profiler

-An end-to-end machine learning developer tool designed to predict hardware execution latency and simulate architectural bottlenecks for 8086 assembly instructions.

-This project bridges low-level computer architecture with modern AI pipelines, providing real-time execution metrics, multi-line hotspot analysis, and dynamic silicon-level optimization heuristics through a React-based diagnostic terminal.
+A performance estimation tool that uses Machine Learning to predict assembly instruction timing based on architectural features.
+This project bridges the gap between raw assembly syntax and hardware performance expectations by providing block-level heuristic analysis.

 ## Overview

-Traditional profilers count static clock cycles.
-This engine utilizes an XGBoost regressor trained on 2,000 simulated physical boundary instruction sets to dynamically evaluate memory bus saturation, Execution Unit (EU) efficiency, and prefetch queue hazards in real-time.
-The model achieves a **95.31% R² score** with a Mean Absolute Error (MAE) of **1.02 cycles**.
+The 8086 Hardware Latency Profiler is a performance estimation tool that uses Machine Learning to predict instruction timing based on architectural features.
+While cycle-accurate CPU emulators attempt to replicate every micro-state of a processor, this tool provides a high-level heuristic analysis.
+By mapping assembly instructions to engineered feature vectors, it identifies architectural bottlenecks (such as high-latency memory bus cycles or branch penalties) to help developers optimize their code at the algorithmic level.The model achieves a **95.31% R² score** with a Mean Absolute Error (MAE) of **1.02 cycles**.

 ## Key Features